ansible-collections/ibm_zos_core/README.md

 - [OpenSSH](https://www.openssh.com/)

 # Installation

-You have several options when you are ready to install the Red Hat Ansible Certified Content for IBM Z core collection that includes Ansible Galaxy, Ansible Hub, and local.
+You have several options when you are ready to install the IBM z/OS Core Collection that includes Ansible Galaxy, Ansible Hub, and local.
 For more information on installing collections, see [Using collections](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html).

 ## Ansible Galaxy